Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

 where $\rho_0$ is the nucleon density inside the nucleus, $R_0$ is the radius, $a$ is the diffusiveness, $\beta_2$ and $\beta_4$ are two deformation factors whose values determine the shape of the nucleus, e.g., whether it is prolate or oblate.
 For $^{208}$Pb, whose proton number $82$ and neutron number $126$ are both magic numbers, the deformation parameters $\beta_2=\beta_4=0$, its shape is a perfect sphere~\cite{10.2307/1758208,Loizides:2017ack}.
 Other heavy-ionic nuclei like Au, U, Cu, O, Xe, Ru, and Zr are deformed to varying degrees.

 In Monte Carlo simulations, $A$ nucleons are first sampled from the above deformed Woods--Saxon distribution for each nucleus.
 For each pair of the sampled nuclei, the probability $P(b) = 2b / R^2$ is used to sample the impact parameter $b$, where $R$ is the maximum distance between two nucleons for overlap.
-In this procedure, each nucleon is sampled independently, without taking into account the nucleon-nucleon correlation, the clustering effect, and the difference between the proton and neutron distributions.
-These can be taken into account in specific studies.
+However, in this procedure, each nucleon is independently sampled, without accounting for the nucleon-nucleon correlation, clustering effects, or differences in proton and neutron distributions.
+These factors may need to be considered in specific studies.

 \emph{\textbf{Color Glass Condensate}} --- Due to special relativity (Lorentz contraction and dilation effect, specifically), at extremely high energy with respect to the lab frame, the shape of the nucleus is compressed along the beam direction and the lifetime of quantum fluctuations in the nucleus is extended~\cite{Mueller:1989st, McLerran:1993ka, McLerran:1993ni, McLerran:1994vd, Lappi:2006fp, Gelis:2010nm}.
-As a result, virtual quark-antiquark pairs and gluons live long enough to participate in high-energy collisions.
+Consequently, virtual quark-antiquark pairs and gluons live long enough to participate in high-energy collisions.
 As the collision energy increases, the gluons of typical longitudinal momentum correspond to a small momentum fraction($x$) of the incoming nucleons.
 Noting the small-$x$ region of parton distribution e.g., from Deep Inelastic Scatterings(DISc), the dominant contribution is from gluons, and the number of gluons in the projectile seen by the target increases with the collision energy.
 To leading order, the energy-momentum after the collision is given by

 where $F^{\mu\nu}$ is the field strength of the classical retarded color field $A^{\mu}$ described by the classical Yang--Mills equation,

 where $I^{\nu}= \delta^{\nu+}\rho_1 + \delta^{\nu -} \rho_2$ is the external current associated with the fast-moving partons in the projectile with density $\rho_1$ and in the target with density $\rho_2$.